vasifvortex/holbertonschool-sorting_algorithms/README.md

-Hello C world with Sorting Algorithms by Elnur Azizov and Vasif Orujczade
+Hello C world with Sorting Algorithms by Elnur Azizov and Vasif Orujzade.